pessini/pessini/README.md

 Former **Software Engineer** and **Project Manager**, helping businesses make better decisions and solving problems by applying **Data Science** and **Machine Learning**.

-Currently working in **Data Analytics** within the Risk & Response Legal team, specializing in report automation and product/process improvements.
+Currently working in **Data Analytics** within the Risk & Response Legal team, specialized in reporting automation and product and process improvements.

 Hold a Bachelor's degree in Computer Science (Systems Analysis) and a Postgraduate Diploma in **Data Science** from [TU Dublin](https://www.tudublin.ie/).